Facundo Bagnis: 2021-2022: First ATP singles final, US Open third round

-2024-2025: 45th career win, second ATP final
+2024-2025: Second ATP final, 45th career win

 Ranked No. 207, as a qualifier at the 2024 Córdoba Open he recorded his 40th career main draw win, defeating wildcard Juan Manuel Cerúndolo.
 Next, he defeated eight seed Roberto Carballes Baena to reach the quarterfinals in straight sets.
 He reached his third career ATP semifinal defeating Jaume Munar also in straight sets.
 At 33 years old, he became the oldest Argentine ATP Tour semifinalist since Carlos Berlocq, 34, in 2017 Buenos Aires.
 He reached his second career final defeating previous year runner-up Federico Coria.
 He was the oldest player from South America to make an ATP event final in the Open Era surpassing Guillermo Vilas in 1986 Forest Hills.
 As a result, he climbed close to 70 positions up to return to the top 150.
 In just the third all-qualifier final since the inception of the ATP Tour in 1990, he lost to Luciano Darderi in straight sets.
 He again lost to Luciano Darderi at the 2024 Chile Open where he entered the main draw as a lucky loser.

 In July 2025, he qualified for the 2025 National Bank Open and won his first ATP 1000 match since April 2024 in Madrid, defeating Vasek Pospisil in what was Pospisil last career match.

-Failed anti-doping test

-Bagnis was given a provisional suspension on 18 October 2025, having failed an anti-doping test during the qualifying event at that year's US Open.
-His sample was found to contain the prohibited substance hydrochlorothiazide.
+In July 2026, Bagnis was issued with a 12-month ban backdated to the beginning of his provisional suspension in October 2025 in relation to an anti-doping rule violation for unintentional use of hydrochlorothiazide.